Computational advances and challenges in simulations of turbulence and star formation: Conclusions

+Ultimately, progress in theory and computation must go hand in hand with improved observational diagnostics, ensuring that simulations remain grounded in measurable reality while continuing to push toward ever higher fidelity.

-\bmhead{Funding} C.F.\ acknowledges funding provided by the Australian Research Council (Discovery Projects DP230102280 and DP250101526), and the Australia-Germany Joint Research Cooperation Scheme (UA-DAAD).
-S.O.\ acknowledges support from NSF~AST-2107340, NSF~AST-2107942, NASA~80NSSC23K047, NSF~AAG-2407522, a Peter O'Donnell Distinguished Researcher Fellowship, and a Donald Harrington Fellowship.
+\bmhead{Funding} C.F.~acknowledges funding provided by the Australian Research Council (Discovery Projects DP230102280 and DP250101526), and the Australia-Germany Joint Research Cooperation Scheme (UA-DAAD).
+S.O.~acknowledges support from NSF~2107340, NSF~2107942, NASA~80NSSC23K047, NSF~2407522, a Peter O'Donnell Distinguished Researcher Fellowship, a Donald Harrington Fellowship, and the NSF under Cooperative Agreement 2421782 and the Simons Foundation grant MPS-AI-00010515 awarded to the NSF-Simons AI Institute for Cosmic Origins — CosmicAI.
 We further acknowledge high-performance computing resources provided by the Leibniz Rechenzentrum and the Gauss Centre for Supercomputing (grants~pr32lo, pr48pi and GCS Large-scale project~10391), the Australian National Computational Infrastructure (grant~ek9) and the Pawsey Supercomputing Centre (project~pawsey0810) in the framework of the National Computational Merit Allocation Scheme and the ANU Merit Allocation Scheme.

 \phantomsection